-Dogs are less effective at cooling themselves than humans.
+Dogs are less able to keep cool than humans.
 While dogs do sweat (contrary to popular belief), this is limited to the paw pads.
-Panting is more important for canine temperature regulation, but it's not enough to keep cool on a hot day.
+Panting is more important for canine temperature regulation, but it’s not enough to keep a dog’s body cool on a hot day.

 It’s therefore up to us dog parents to keep our pets cool in the summer.
 Providing plenty of water and minimizing exercise in hot conditions is important – but a cooling pet bed can actively help your pup maintain a comfortable temperature.